Skip to content

 What is Firearm Possession?

-Estimated reading time: 7 minutes
+Estimated reading time: 8 minutes

-Can the government define “possession” of a firearm as a crime?
-Yes.
-It’s yet another Prohibition Crime.
-But when can firearm possession be a crime in Minnesota?
-This page is about gun “possession” – what it is, and how they try to prove it.
-And this is basic legal information that can help and your criminal defense attorney ultimately win your case.
+This article is about gun possession; what it is, and how they try to prove it.
+And this key legal information can help you and your criminal defense attorney ultimately win your case.

 When can firearm possession be a crime?

-Whether the government has prima facie (rebuttable) evidence that you are “guilty” of a firearm possession crime depends on the criminal laws of the jurisdictions, and evidence of all the facts and circumstances .
+Whether the government has prima facie (rebuttable) evidence that you are “guilty” of a firearm possession crime depends on the criminal laws of the jurisdiction, and evidence of all the facts and circumstances .
 So, what factors are important?

 Nature of the thing

-Possession of certain, defined, forbidden items, or contraband can be made a crime.
-And so their characteristics are key.
-Examples include certain guns and firearm possession.
-Criminal laws that prohibit possession of a thing are called “Prohibition laws.”
-And these laws have a relatively short and troubled history, often causing the opposite of their intended effects.
-One characteristic of these laws is that they do not apply, either by law or in effect, to certain, privileged people.
+But these laws have a relatively short and troubled history, often causing the opposite of their intended effects.
+One defining characteristic of these laws is that they do not apply, either by law or in effect, to certain, privileged people.
 In the case of gun prohibition laws, the government seem to have exempted itself, and would have them only apply to “The People,” us.

 Status of the person

-What is “criminal possession?”
+What is criminal possession?

 A statute must define every crime.
 And courts interpret those statutes.
-Each statute specifies several “elements” to a crime.
+Each statute specifies several elements to a crime.

-The government lawyer must first produce evidence supporting an inference that each “element” of the firearm possession crime existed.
+The government lawyer must first produce evidence supporting an inference that each element of the firearm possession crime existed.
 And then the prosecutor tries to convince the jury that their evidence is true and convincing beyond all real doubt.

 Identity